oasisprotocol/old-docs/src/operators/the-quest-rules.md

 * **Best Availability:** This is a measure of how well a node operator is performing.
 This reward will be given to the top 5 operators based on both blocks signed and blocks proposed.
+Given the current state of Oasis testnet, we define
+  ``Best Availability (v2) = Blocks Signed + 50 x Blocks Proposed in Round 0``,
+  meaning the a node only gains the "Blocks Proposed" score when it proposes a block as the first proposer for each block height, and not when filling in for an offline proposer.
+  We use the Best Availability (v2) score on April 1, 2020 and forward, combined with an earlier scoring method, Best Availability (v1), on March 31, 2020 and before.
+  We define
-Given the current state of Oasis testnet, we define ``Best Availability = Blocks Signed + 50 x Blocks Proposed``.
+  ``Best Availability (v1) = Blocks Signed + 50 x Blocks Proposed``.

   The winners of the reward will be announced at the end of the competition.
   * **Blocks Signed:** As we introduce the Best Availability challenge, we will sunset the Most Blocks Signed challenge before we move on to the next phase of the competition, where delegation and transfers will be turned on.
 At